VIDA-NYU/openclean-core/docs/source/clean.rst

     from openclean.operator.collector.repair import Shortest, Vote, conflict_repair

     # Define the conflict resolution strategy.
-We use majority vote for both RHS attributes.
+We use a majority vote for both RHS attributes.
     strategy = {'Borough': Vote()}

     # resolve the conflicts